wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/using-the-axis-camera-at-single-network-events.rst

 ^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/using-the-axis-camera-at-single-network-events/editing-the-camera-ip.png
+   :alt: Replacing the "Camera IP" local variable with a string constant.

 Delete the Camera IP node, right click on the broken wire and click Create Constant (connect the constant to the wire if necessary).
 In the box, enter the mDNS name of your camera with a ``.local`` suffix (e.g. ``axis-cameraTEAM.local`` where ``TEAM`` is replaced with your team number).
 The example above shows a sample name for team 9999.
 Then click File->Save or :kbd:`Ctrl+S` to save the VI.